 Using the same URL above, the following string will be produced by repeating these steps:

-So now that we have all of our components we need to combine them into a single string in this format:
+So now that we have all of our components we need to combine them into a single string formatted on multiple lines as seen below:

 Request method Host name Request path Sorted query parameters

-With our example URL above, the string would look like this
+With our example URL above, the multi-line string would look like this:

 GET videos.sproutvideo.com /embed/e898d2b5111be3c860/546cd1548010aaeb &autoplay=true&expires=1367533243&type=hd